 The Role of Chromatography in Cannabis Testing

-The use of cannabis in the U.S. is growing rapidly as more states legalize its usage.
-Because of the newfound success in the industry, cannabis is now subject to mandatory testing in many states to ensure consumer safety.
-The Farm Bill has also stated that any cannabinoid derived from hemp is legal if it is produced within the standards outlined in the bill based on federal and state regulations.
-Continue reading to better understand the role of chromatography in cannabis testing.
+Cannabis use in the U.S. is expanding rapidly as more states legalize its consumption.
+With this growth, mandatory testing has become required in many states to ensure consumer safety.
+The Farm Bill also established that any cannabinoid derived from hemp is legal, provided it meets the production standards outlined in the bill, in compliance with federal and state regulations.
+Keep reading to learn more about the role of chromatography in cannabis testing.

 Reasons for Chromatography in Cannabis Testing